WeblateOrg/weblate/docs/admin/config.rst

 LOGIN_REQUIRED_URLS_EXCEPTIONS
 ------------------------------

-List of exceptions for :setting:`LOGIN_REQUIRED_URLS`, in case you won't specify this list, the default value will be used, which allows users to access login page.
+List of exceptions for :setting:`LOGIN_REQUIRED_URLS`.
+If you don't specify this list, the default value will be used, which allows users to access the login page.

 Some of exceptions you might want to include: